 - Identification, verification and profile information

 Additionally, it provides crime-type-specific behavioral and financial indicators for:

 - Purchase and sale of illicit products through darknet marketplaces

 For examples of specific financial and behavioral indicators of each of these acts view the full guide.

-The guide identifies non-fungible tokens (blockchain-based digital assets), staking (the act of committing digital currency to support a blockchain network that is used to verify transactions or participate in decentralised finance protocols) and decentralised finance (operating through distributed ledger technology that allows for financial activities that do not rely on intermediaries, using smart contracts instead).
+The guide identifies non-fungible tokens (blockchain-based digital assets), staking (the act of committing digital currency to support a blockchain network that is used to verify transactions or participate in decentralized finance protocols) and decentralized finance (operating through distributed ledger technology that allows for financial activities that do not rely on intermediaries, using smart contracts instead).

 The guide recommends increasing monitoring when noticing one of the financial or behavioral indicators discussed and submitting a suspicious matter report if further suspicious activities are observed.